Everyday Security in an Online World

 Friends’ compromised accounts

-Meanwhile, the scammer does two more bits of preparation.
-First, they create a free email account with an address similar to that of their victim.
-Second, they activate the option in the victim’s real account to redirect all incoming mail, specifying the new ‘imposter’ address to receive it instead.
+Meanwhile, the scammer does some further preparation.
+They open a new, free email account with an address similar to Joe’s.
+Then they activate the option in Joe’s account to redirect all incoming mail to this new address.

 Scams like this have become rife in recent years.
-It’s important to be wise to them, and not to expect that the shop or your bank will bail you out for what is technically a legitimate, voluntary purchase of a gift card.
+It’s important to be wise to them, and not expect that your bank will bail you out.

 Extortion scams